rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

         expn_id_println
 ```

-### The Macro Definition Heirarchy
+### The Macro Definition Hierarchy

-The second heirarchy tracks the order of macro definitions, i.e., when we are
+The second hierarchy tracks the order of macro definitions, i.e., when we are
 expanding one macro another macro definition is revealed in its output.
 This
-one is a bit tricky and more complex than the other two heirarchies.
+one is a bit tricky and more complex than the other two hierarchies.

 [`SyntaxContext`][sc] represents a whole chain in this hierarchy via an ID.
 [`SyntaxContextData`][scd] contains data associated with the given